MinBZK/NRML/doc/notes.md

 All required fields of a _version_ are immutable.
 So, any change to a required field in a version results in a _new_ version (with a new UUID).

+## Transformations

+Transformations from NRML to other representations (such as Regelspraak) can be done with any tool, but formal transformations, such as those that can be expressed in XSLT, are preferred.